Recovering shared structure from multiple networks with unknown edge distributions: sub-Gaussian and sub-gamma random variables

-In this section, we state definitions and a few relevant facts on sub-Gaussian and sub-gamma random variables for the sake of completeness.
-We refer the interested reader to \cite{BLM} for a more thorough treatment.
+For the sake of completeness, we state definitions and a few relevant facts on sub-Gaussian and sub-gamma random variables; these definitions are from \cite{BLM}, which can be consulted for a more thorough treatment.